huntdatacenter/docs/docs/about/vision.md

 **Data is the most fundamental resource of of knowledge.**

-*«We vision a world where we come together to share data, tools and expertise on a common quest to generate and elevate knowledge for a better world.»*
+*«We vision a world where we come together to share data, tools and expertise on a common quest to generate and elevate [knowledge for a better world](https://www.ntnu.edu/vision-values-social-mission-key-challenges-and-main-objectives)»*

-Data utilization is thus central to the fulfillment of NTNU's vision [«Knowledge for a better world»](https://www.ntnu.edu/vision-values-social-mission-key-challenges-and-main-objectives).